natereid72/pksNinjaVeleroHelmChart/readme.md

-# Helm chart to install Velero server components in the VMware PKS Ninja lab environment.
+## Helm chart to install Velero server-side components in the VMware PKS Ninja lab environment.

 Note: Due to limitations of cleaning up CRDs in current Helm versions, you will need to manually delete the CRDs created by this installation before installing the chart again.
 If you need to re-install the chart, you can download the /pksNinjaVelero/templates/00-prereqs.yaml file and run `kubectl delete -f 00-prereqs.yaml` to delete the CRDs from the cluster.